brunobritodev/JPProject.IdentityServer4.AdminUI/docs/index.rst

 But remember to check the `Contributing Section <intro/contributing.html>`_

-Take you special place in our heart!
+Take a special place in our heart!

 All contributors has a heart💓!
 See them in `Contributor list <https://github.com/brunohbrito/JP-Project/blob/master/CONTRIBUTORS.md>`_